Canada & India expel diplomats as Ottawa probes possible Indian link to Khalistan leader's murder; India rejects allegations as 'absurd' | Law-Order

 ''We urge the Government of Canada to take prompt and effective legal action against all anti-India elements operating from their soil,'' it added.

+Hours later, Trudeau said he was not looking to ''provoke'' India or ''escalate'' tensions, but urged New Delhi to take the killing of a Sikh separatist leader with the ''utmost seriousness''.

+He said the Indian government needs to ''take this matter with the utmost seriousness''.

-In his speech, Trudeau told the lawmakers that any involvement of a foreign government in killing a Canadian citizen on Canadian soil is “an unacceptable violation of our sovereignty.” ''It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves,” he said.
+''We are doing that.
+We are not looking to provoke or escalate,'' he told reporters. ''We want to work with the government of India to lay everything clear and to ensure there are proper processes.''
+In his speech in Parliament on Monday, Trudeau told the lawmakers that any involvement of a foreign government in killing a Canadian citizen on Canadian soil is "an unacceptable violation of our sovereignty." ''It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves," he said.

 ''As you would expect, we have been working closely and coordinating with our allies on this very serious matter,'' he added.